Thomas Sankara

-After being appointed Prime Minister in 1983, disputes with the sitting government led to Sankara's eventual imprisonment.
-While he was under house arrest, a group of revolutionaries seized power on his behalf in a popularly-supported coup later that year.
-Aged 33, Sankara became the President of the Republic of Upper Volta and launched social, ecological and economic programmes and renamed the country from the French colonial name Upper Volta to Burkina Faso ('Land of Incorruptible People'), with its people being called Burkinabé ('upright people').
-His foreign policies were centred on anti-imperialism and he rejected aid from organizations such as the International Monetary Fund.
-Sankara welcomed foreign aid from other sources but tried to reduce reliance on aid by boosting domestic revenues and diversifying the sources of assistance.
+After Sankara was appointed Prime Minister of the Republic of Upper Volta in 1983, he had political disputes with the sitting government that resulted in his eventual imprisonment.
+While he was under house arrest, a group of revolutionaries seized power on his behalf in a popular coup later that year.

+At the age of 33, Sankara became the President of the Republic of Upper Volta and launched an unprecedented series of social, ecological, and economic reforms that were part of what he referred to as the people's democratic revolution.
+In 1984, Sankara oversaw the renaming of the country as Burkina Faso ('land of the upright people'), and personally wrote its national anthem.
+His foreign policy was centered on anti-imperialism and he rejected loans and capital from such organizations as the International Monetary Fund.
+However, he welcomed some foreign aid in an effort to boost the domestic economy, diversify the sources of assistance, and make Burkina Faso self-sufficient.

-His domestic policies included famine prevention, agrarian self-sufficiency, land reform, and suspending rural poll taxes.
-He also focused on a nationwide literacy campaign and vaccinating program against meningitis, yellow fever and measles.
+His domestic policies included famine prevention, agrarian expansion, land reform, and suspending rural poll taxes, as well as a nationwide literacy campaign and vaccination program to reduce meningitis, yellow fever and measles.
+Sankara's health programmes distributed millions of doses of vaccines to children across Burkina Faso.
 His government also focused on building schools, health centres, water reservoirs, and infrastructure projects.
-He also combated desertification of the Sahel by planting over 10 million trees.
-Moreover, he outlawed female genital mutilation, forced marriages and polygamy.
-Sankara set up Cuban-inspired Committees for the Defence of the Revolution.
-He set up Popular Revolutionary Tribunals to prosecute public officials charged with political crimes and corruption, considering such elements of the state counter-revolutionaries.
-This led to criticism by Amnesty International for human rights violations, including extrajudicial executions and arbitrary detentions of political opponents.
+He combatted desertification of the Sahel by planting more than 10 million trees.
+Socially, his government enforced the prohibition of female circumcision, forced marriages and polygamy.
+Sankara reinforced his populist image by ordering the sale of luxury vehicles and properties owned by the government in order to reduce costs.
+In addition, he banned what he considered the luxury of air conditioning in government offices, and homes of politicians.
+He established Cuban-inspired Committees for the Defense of the Revolution to serve as a new foundation of society and promote popular mobilization.
+His Popular Revolutionary Tribunals prosecuted public officials charged with graft, political crimes and corruption, considering such elements of the state counter-revolutionaries.
+Amnesty International criticised his government for alleged human rights violations, such as arbitrary detentions of political opponents.

-Sankara’s revolutionary programmes for African self-reliance made him an icon to many of Africa's poor, and Sankara remained popular with a considerable majority of his country's citizens, though some of his policies alienated elements of the former ruling class, including the tribal leaders — and the governments of France and its ally the Ivory Coast.
-On 15 October 1987, Sankara was assassinated by troops led by Blaise Compaoré, who assumed leadership of the state shortly thereafter, and until the 2014 Burkina Faso uprising.
+Sankara's revolutionary programmes and reforms for African self-reliance made him an icon to many of Africa's poverty-stricken nations, and the president remained popular with a substantial majority of his country's citizens, as well as those outside Burkina Faso.
+Some of his policies alienated elements of the former ruling class, including tribal leaders — and the governments of France and its ally the Ivory Coast.

+On 15 October 1987, Sankara was assassinated by troops led by Blaise Compaoré, who assumed leadership of the country shortly thereafter.
+Compaoré retained power until the 2014 Burkina Faso uprising.
+In 2021, he was formally charged by a military tribunal with the murder of Sankara and found guilty.